 Dealing With a Sweet Tooth: Do You Have One Too?

-http://buy-generic-clomid.com There have been actual studies done about this.
-But I don’t have to read the studies, it’s proven true in my own home.
+There have been actual studies done about this.
+But I don’t need the studies; it’s proven true in my own home.
 I can put cookies on a plate on the counter with plastic wrap over them, and they’ll get eaten within a few days.
 I can put same cookies on same counter in a dark container or cookie jar, and they won’t get eaten.
 Why?
 They don’t see them.

 I love the holidays.
-I love to have decorations for holidays.
+I enjoy holiday decorations.
 And what candy can you get for every holiday?
 M&Ms, of course!
 They have colors for every holiday and every season!
-So I think it’s nice to have said M&Ms in a dish as a holiday “decoration”; however, it is quite easy to grab a few here and there until I realize that I have eaten half a bag (or more!) in a day!
-So instead of going by the bowl and grabbing a few every time, I could get a small handful and just eat those until they’re gone and be done for the day.
+I think it’s nice to have said M&Ms in a dish as a holiday “decoration”; however, it is quite easy to grab a few here and there until I realize that I have eaten half a bag (or more) in a day!
+So instead of going by the bowl and grabbing a few every time, I could get a small handful and eat those until they’re gone and be done for the day.
 I can do this with anything.
 I can break a cookie into pieces and practice moderation by eating small bites over the course of a couple of hours.

 If there’s that thing you just can’t say no to, don’t tempt yourself with it.
-But if it ends up in your house somehow, and you can’t freeze it or send it home with someone, then toss it.
+But if it ends up in your house somehow, and you can’t freeze it or send it home with someone, then toss it once you’ve have your fill.
 It’s not worth it.

 “How sweet are your words to my taste, sweeter than honey to my mouth.”
 Psalm 119:103.
 Now, I’m not saying that sugar is a sin or anything like that.
 What I am saying is that anything that begins to have control over us or anything over which we feel we lose or have no control is a problem.
 And when I have a problem, no matter the nature of it, I go to God and His word for help.
 In this case, with sweets and treats, this verse serves as a good reminder that I need not let my sweet tooth have too much control in my life.